gortonator/bsds-6650/labs/lab-4.md

-# Lab 4: Database and Pick a Primary Key
+# Lab 4: Database Design and Selecting a Primary Key

 ## What you should takeaway from this lab?
 - Definitions: 1) primary key 2) surrogate key